VertigoDex/vertigo-docs/designing-token-factories.md

 ---
-description: Creating your own Token Factory progrmas
+description: Creating your own Token Factory programs
 ---

 # Designing Token Factories

 ## Token Factories

 Token Factories are Solana Programs that allow you to create tokens and pools with preset parameters.
-When launching pools/tokens, it is recommended to use a Token Factory instead of launching a pool directly.&#x20;
+They are particularly useful for launchpads and token creation platforms.

-Vertigo provides two Token Factory programs:
+Vertigo provides two reference Token Factory programs that you can fork and customize:

-* SPL Token Factory: for launching pools and tokens that use the SPL token program
+* **SPL Token Factory**: For launching pools and tokens that use the SPL token program
-* Token-2022 Token Factory: for launching pools with tokens that use the Token-2022 token program
+* **Token-2022 Token Factory**: For launching pools with tokens that use the Token-2022 token program

-## Customizing token factories
+{% hint style="info" %}
+**Note**: The Vertigo SDK v3 focuses on core AMM functionality (swapping, pool creation, fee claims).
+For token factories, you'll need to interact with the factory programs directly using Anchor or fork and deploy your own customized version.
+{% endhint %}

+## Why Create a Custom Token Factory?

+Vertigo's reference factory programs provide basic functionality, but most launchpads and platforms will want to customize:

+- Token launch mechanics and timing
+- Fee structures and distribution
+- Sniper protection parameters
+- Initial liquidity settings
+- Access controls and permissions

-Vertigo's token factory programs might be sufficient, but most users will want to customize the functionality of their programs.
-To do that, we recommend forking Vertigo's factory programs and creating your own.
+To do this, we recommend forking Vertigo's factory programs and creating your own.

 ### Designing a Token Factory: A Step-by-Step Guide